 The Veterinary Assistant is another vital member of the practice team.
 The VA is an individual who has training on the job or through a high school or vocational school program.
-More formal training programs for veterinary assistant's can be found through community colleges, vocational high schools, through distance education, and on the Internet.
+More formal training programs for veterinary assistants can be found through community colleges, vocational high schools, through distance education, and on the Internet.
 Some accredited veterinary technician programs also have courses designed just for Veterinary Assistants.

 The Veterinary Assistant works under the direct supervision of the veterinarian or veterinary technician.
 Training of the VA involves performing tasks that do not require extensive knowledge of anatomy and physiology.
 Most veterinary assistants work in veterinary practices and are responsible for assisting the veterinary technician and/or the veterinarian in the performance of advanced technical procedures.
 Currently, Veterinary Assistants are not required to be licensed.
 Their role is not clearly defined in most states.

 Effective Spring of 2011, NAVTA has created the Approved Veterinary Assistant (AVA) designation.
-For more information please visit the NAVTA Veterinary Assistant.
+For more information please visit the NAVTA AVA Page.
+Only graduates from a NAVTA approved VA program are eligible to take the AVA examination.
+The VetMedTeam VA Program has been NAVTA approved since inception.